gerbenzaagsma/gerbenzaagsma.github.io/_pages/teaching.md

 **Recent workshop:**
-* 18 October 2023, ‘Workshop: An Introduction to the Theory and Methods of Data Driven Research’, EUROPAST workshop (Lund University).
+* 18 October 2023, ‘An Introduction to the Theory and Methods of Data Driven Research’, EUROPAST workshop (Lund University).

 **2017-present.
 University of Luxembourg:**